 First, we tried baby’s breath and some antique Carnation flowers that had been in an arrangement (so they were not quite fresh).
 Basically, it didn’t work.
 I asked the kind florist at Maple Grove Whole Foods who explained I waited too long.
 We enjoyed our flowers first and then tried to see if the capillary action of plants could be demonstrated.
 She said just like a Christmas tree stops drinking water, the flowers did, too.
 That is a good analogy for children.
 We added food coloring to the older flowers in the first attempt.
 Too late!

 We had no luck with these even after several days.
 I thought it should have only taken several hours.
 We started over!

 Fresh Carnations from the Florist

 Next, we actually went to the florist and bought real and fresh carnations.
+Sarah is the Outstanding Employee from Whole Foods who was kind enough to help me and figured out “old fashioned” carnations would have worked better.
 I had noticed many people used carnations for this experiment so there must be a reason why.
 For good measure, we also bought celery for the same reason, I have noticed online many people use celery to demonstrate capillary action in plants.
 Here they are ready to absorb the food coloring!

 After a few hours, we had action and could observe some changes.
 Blue worked the best, and purple worked OK.
 That orange looked like it might not work, and it never did work on the flower even though I added more food coloring.
 Orange did work well for the celery.
 You can see some blue around the tips of the celery leaves, also.